-The Annual Meeting of Stockholders of Brooke Group Ltd., a Delaware corporation (the "Company"), will be held at , Miami, Florida 33131 on Thursday, October 15, 1998 at 11:00 a.m. local time, and at any postponement or adjournment thereof, for the following purposes:
+The Annual Meeting of Stockholders of Brooke Group Ltd., a Delaware corporation (the "Company"), will be held at The Hyatt Regency Miami, 400 S.E.
+Second Avenue, Miami, Florida 33131 on Wednesday, May 24, 2000 at 2:00 p.m. local time, and at any postponement or adjournment thereof, for the following purposes:

-1. To elect four directors to hold office until the next annual meeting of stockholders and until their successors are elected and qualified.

-2. To amend the Company's Certificate of Incorporation to increase the authorized number of shares of Common Stock of the Company from 40,000,000 to 100,000,000.

-3. To approve a proposed Brooke Group Ltd. 1998 Long-Term Incentive Plan.

-4. To transact such other business as properly may come before the meeting or any adjournments or postponements of the meeting.
+- 2. To approve a proposed Brooke Group Ltd. 1999 Long-Term Incentive Plan. - 3.
+To amend the Company's Certificate of Incorporation to change the corporate name to Vector Group $\mathsf{Ltd}$ . - 4.
+To transact such other business as properly may come before the meeting or any adjournments or postponements of the meeting.

-Every holder of record of common stock, par value \$.10 per share (the "Common Stock"), of the Company at the close of business on September 14, 1998 is entitled to notice of the meeting and any adjournments or postponements thereof and to vote, in person or by proxy, one vote for each share of Common Stock held by such holder.
-A list of stockholders entitled to vote at the meeting will be available to any stockholder for any purpose germane to the meeting during ordinary business hours from October 5, 1998 to October 15, 1998, at the headquarters of the Company located at 100 S.E.
+Every holder of record of Common Stock of the Company at the close of business on April 17, 2000 is entitled to notice of the meeting and any adjournments or postponements thereof and to vote, in person or by proxy, one vote for each share of Common Stock held by such holder.
+A list of stockholders entitled to vote at the meeting will be available to any stockholder for any purpose germane to the meeting during ordinary business hours from May 12, 2000 to May 24, 2000, at the headquarters of the Company located at 100 S.E.
 Second Street, 32nd Floor, Miami, Florida 33131.
-A proxy statement, form of proxy and the Company's Annual Report on Form 10-K, as amended, for the fiscal year ended December 31, 1997 are enclosed herewith.
+A proxy statement, form of proxy and the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 1999 are enclosed herewith.